-First of all, I am not against H1B program per se.
-I am against what it has become now i.e. exploiting loop holes and vetting/hiring process in this H1B Visa system.
-The abuse is so rampant and now 70-80% of visa holders in last decade were average programmers (and lot of even below average skilled workers) primarily here to replace Americans due to their “smooth operators” i.e. H1B firm managers support (who were Indian origin H1Bs themselves a decade ago and have been planted in all US corporate sector to push for hiring for these less skilled but cheaper foreigners).
-I can say that only about 20% to 30% H1Bs are genuinely filling the “skill shortage” in the US.
-The rest are here to up the “business profits” of foreign outsourcing firms as well as US Silicon Valley giants who lie about the skill shortage as they have become habitual of exploiters of Americans as their top brass makes 500 times more that software developers.
+First of all, I am not against the H-1B program per se.
+I am against what it has become now, i.e. exploiting loopholes and vetting/hiring process in this H-1B visa system.
+The abuse is rampant, and 70-80 percent of visa holders, over the last decade, were average programmers (and a lot of even below-average skilled workers) primarily here to replace Americans due to their “smooth operators,” i.e., H-1B firm managers (who were Indian-origin H-1Bs themselves a decade ago and have been planted in all of the U.S. corporate sector to push for hiring for these less-skilled but cheaper foreigners).
+I can say that only about 20-30 percent of H-1Bs are genuinely filling the “skill shortage” in the U.S.The rest are here to up the “business profits” of foreign outsourcing firms, as well as U.S. Silicon Valley giants who lie about the skill shortage as they have become habitual exploiters of Americans as their top brass make 500 times more than software developers.

-80% of IIT’s graduates justifiably ends up in US either in Silicon Valley, or professors, or in recent times in Wall Street as “quants” or “financial engineers”.
-These IIT folks are really best in world in their fields as there are only 2000 students who get admitted to IIT from approximately 1MM students who go through IIT admission tests at high school.
+Eighty percent of IIT’s graduates justifiably end up in the U.S., either in Silicon Valley, or as professors, or in recent times in Wall Street as “quants” or “financial engineers.”
+These IIT folks are really the best in the world in their fields, as there are only 2,000 students who get admitted to IIT from approximately 1MM students who go through the IIT admission tests at high school.
 These people do make America better.
-But these are not the people coming over on the H-1B visa and being used to exploit the system by outsourcing firms like Infosys.I have been surprise din my personal experience since 2002.
-I have worked with H1B visa colleagues in fortune 100 companies like Deloitte, PwC, Bank of America, Exelon as well as State of Maryland.
-8 out the 10 of these H1B folks were “Average Joes” from India and they actually would not find job in Indian market where expectations are higher than US.
+But these are not the people coming over on the H-1B visa and being used to exploit the system by outsourcing firms like Infosys.I have been surprised in my personal experience since 2002.
+I have worked with H-1B visa colleagues in Fortune 100 companies like Deloitte, PwC, Bank of America and Exelon, as well as the State of Maryland.
+Eight out of 10 of these H-1B folks were “Average Joes” from India, and they actually would not find a job in the Indian market where expectations are higher than in the U.S.

-These folks are capturing future hiring of internal US positons, also staffing business of IT and all their recruiters are in India calls centers who make sometimes 500 calls to US candidates by using fake US phone #.
-So the “ancillary US jobs (like staffing, administration/accounting of IT contracts” are also getting stolen from Americans as on surface it seems one H1B person took US jobs, but he/she end up stealing 3-4 more US jobs or even more (if she/he get to management level or win trust of US client).
-This is very alarming (I am again and again trying to give you picture that one H1B steals 5 or more jobs in 1 year).
-It is a kind of war going on economical side.
+These folks are capturing the future hiring of internal U.S. positons.
+Also staffing business of IT and all their recruiters are in Indian call centers and make sometimes 500 calls to U.S. candidates by using a fake U.S. phone #.
+So the ancillary U.S. jobs (like staffing, administration/accounting of IT contracts) are also getting stolen from Americans, since on the surface it seems one H-1B person took U.S. jobs, but s/he ends up stealing 3-4 more U.S. jobs or even more (if s/he gets to management level or wins trust of U.S. client).
+This is very alarming (I am again and again trying to give you a picture that one H-1B steals five or more jobs in one year).
+It is a kind of war going on on the economic side.